-Parametric spatial audio employs a suitable parametric representation for the captured sound field, which is based on the analysis of the raw microphone signals to produce parameter metadata and potentially converting the raw microphone signal into specialized audio channel data.
+Parametric spatial audio employs a suitable parametric representation for the captured sound field.
+This is based on the analysis of the raw microphone signals, which are used to produce parameter metadata and potentially convert the raw microphone signal into specialized audio channel data.

 In contrast, non-parametric spatial audio can only produce the audio channel data without parameter metadata.
-Once the microphones and their configuration are determined, the raw microphone signals can be converted into expected audio channel data by certain signal processing.
+Once the microphones and their configuration are determined, the raw microphone signals can be converted into expected audio channel data through certain signal processing.

-Microphone design for terminals
+6.3 Summary

+Principles, configurations, and audio quality factors for achieving immersive capture were discussed.
+Stereo capture involves recording two audio signals to create a sound image with spaciousness and direction.
+Spatial capture uses at least two microphones to accurately reproduce audio scenes with spatial cues, such as direction and elevation, for immersive listening.

+7 Microphone integration in UEs

-Microphone design for mobile phones
+7.1 Microphone integration in mobile phones

+7.1.1 Modern mobile phones

-Modern smartphone devices come with inbuilt MEMS microphones supporting more than one microphone, while the top end devices have inbuilt microphones between 3 to 4; mid-range devices support dual microphones.
-With multi-microphones as a feature, they offer several advantages over devices with mono including improved audio quality, better spatial awareness, more accurate noise cancellation, better sound localization.
+Modern mobile phone devices come with inbuilt MEMS microphones, supporting more than one microphone.
+The top end devices have between 3 to 4 inbuilt microphones, while mid-range devices support dual microphones.
+With multi-microphones as a feature, these devices offer several advantages over those with mono microphones, including improved audio quality, better spatial awareness, more accurate noise cancellation, and better sound localization.

-The spacing between the multi-array microphones, its polar pattern and the number of microphones varies from device to device.
-However, generally the spacing ranges from 3cm – 17cm.
-The following table 6.3.1-1 covers the specifications of these microphones in smartphones.
+The spacing between the microphones in a multi-array, their polar pattern, and the number of microphones varies from device to device.
+However, the spacing generally ranges from 3cm to 17cm.
+The following table 7.1-1 covers the specifications of these microphones in mobile phones.

-Table 6.3.1-1: MEMS Microphone example characteristics for Multi-array microphones in Smartphone.
+Table 7.1-1: MEMS Microphone example characteristics for Multi-array microphones in mobile phone.